-ARTISTRY-1, our clinical proof of concept study for nemvaleukin in which nemvaleukin was administered intravenously, was designed to allow us to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess its safety profile.
-Our data has shown anti-tumor activity with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 had proven efficacy, such as melanoma and renal cell carcinoma.
-In ARTISTRY-1, among six evaluable mucosal melanoma patients as of October 3, 2022, we observed two partial responses ("PRs") (one confirmed) and two patients with stable disease, representing an overall disease control rate ("DCR") of 67%.
-In addition, nemvaleukin in combination with pembrolizumab has shown durable and deepening responses in a range of tumor types.
-In ARTISTRY-1, among 14 evaluable patients with PROC as of October 3, 2022, treatment with nemvaleukin in combination with pembrolizumab resulted in two complete responses and two PRs (one confirmed) with a median duration of response of 53 weeks, and six patients with stable disease, representing an overall DCR of 71%.
-In addition to these responses in PROC, we also observed objective responses in breast, bladder, cervical, gastrointestinal, head & neck, lung, melanoma, and renal cell cancers when nemvaleukin was administered in combination with pembrolizumab.
+ARTISTRY-1, our Phase 1/2 clinical proof of concept study for nemvaleukin in which nemvaleukin was administered intravenously, was designed to allow us to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess nemvaleukin's safety profile.
+ARTISTRY-1 is a global, multicenter, open-label study with three parts: Part A (dose-escalation monotherapy, 46 subjects), Part B (dose-expansion monotherapy, 47 subjects with melanoma and 27 subjects with RCC), and Part C (combination therapy with pembrolizumab, 166 subjects including 43 subjects rolled over from Part A or Part B).
+The primary endpoints are the incidence of dose limiting toxicities (Part A), the incidence and severity of treatment-emergent adverse events (Parts A, B, and C), and the overall response rate ("ORR") based on the Response Evaluation Criteria in Solid Tumors guidelines version 1.1 ("RECIST 1.1") (Parts B and C).
+These endpoints will be summarized descriptively.
+We have observed anti-tumor activity with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 had proven efficacy, such as melanoma and renal cell carcinoma.
+In ARTISTRY-1, among six evaluable mucosal melanoma patients as of October 3, 2022, we observed two partial responses ("PRs") (one confirmed, which means it meets the RECIST 1.1 criteria for a PR) and two patients with stable disease, representing an ORR of 33% and an overall disease control rate ("DCR") of 67%.

+In addition, nemvaleukin in combination with pembrolizumab has shown, in some patients, durable and deepening responses in a range of tumor types.
+In ARTISTRY-1, among 14 evaluable patients with PROC as of October 3, 2022, treatment with nemvaleukin in combination with pembrolizumab resulted in two complete responses ("CRs") and two PRs (one confirmed) with a median duration of response of 50.3 weeks, and six patients with stable disease, representing an ORR of 29% and an overall DCR of 71%.
+In addition to these responses in PROC, we also observed objective responses, or patients with PRs or CRs, in breast, bladder, cervical, gastrointestinal, head & neck, lung, melanoma, and renal cell cancers when nemvaleukin was administered in combination with pembrolizumab.
 ARTISTRY-1 is an ongoing study, and all data is provided as of the dates noted herein and is subject to final validation upon database lock.